-- 1. Evidence of non-compliance with applicable laws including Subsidy Control and Procurement laws; - 2.
+- 1. Evidence of non-compliance with applicable laws including State Aid and Procurement laws; - 2.
 Evidence of non-compliance with grant conditions as set out under section 31 of the Local Government Act 2003; - 3.
 Material departure from provisions of the Assurance Framework.

 The process for resolving issues of this nature will initially be through collaborative working, advice and support.
-If not resolved, it would be put to the agreed dispute resolution procedure (as set out in the Accountable Body Agreement).
-It is, however, anticipated that such an event will be avoided by the Accountable Body's presence at all decision making meetings and at the Coast to Capital Board.
+If not resolved, it would be put to the agreed dispute resolution procedure (as set out in the Accountable Body agreement).
+It is, however, anticipated that such an event will be avoided by the Accountable Bodies presence at all decision making meetings and at the Coast to Capital Board.

-The Head of Finance, appointed by the Accountable Body, liaises with Coast to Capital teams and delivery bodies to ensure data is correctly received and approved.
-They work closely with the Section 151 Officer at Brighton and Hove City Council and the Accountable Body's accounts payable team.
+The Head of Finance, appointed jointly by the Accountable Body and Coast to Capital, liaises with Coast to Capital teams and delivery bodies to ensure data is correctly received and approved.
+There are close links with the Section 151 Officer at Brighton and Hove City Council and the Accountable Body's accounts payable team.